Asynchronous Task Execution with QgsTask

 2. finished() executes in the main thread.
 This is the only safe location to update UI elements, add layers to QgsProject, modify the map canvas, or trigger layer reloads.

-3. Signals emitted from run() are queued automatically if connected with Qt.QueuedConnection, but direct UI manipulation remains prohibited regardless.
+3. Signals emitted from run() are queued automatically if connected with Qt.QueuedConnection (the default for cross-thread connections), but direct UI manipulation remains prohibited regardless.

 Attempting to bypass this boundary causes QObject::moveToThread warnings, segmentation faults, or silent data corruption.
 The correct pattern is to pre-fetch all required data on the main thread before submitting the task, pass it into the task constructor, and only write results back to the project in finished().